oscar-bender-stone/honors-thesis/source/1_introduction.typ

 Turing-computable programming language [REWORD], and there is a different constant factor depending on the language, but AIT focuses on the asymptotic complexity.
-Using this notion of information, AIT provides the underlying cause of Gödel's incompleteness theorems, the halting problem, Tarski's undefinability of truth, and more: _not all information can be compressed into a finite description_.
+Using this notion of information, AIT provides the underlying cause of Gödel's incompleteness theorems, Turing's halting problem, Tarski's undefinability of truth, and more: _not all information can be compressed into a finite description_.
 This view was articulated by Chaitin, who proved that there is a number that can be defined in any programming language but never _fully_ described.
 This number, $Omega$, is the probability that a random Turing machine will halt.
 Specifically, he proved that, by fixing a single program representation, finding the first $N$ bits of $Omega$ is equivalent to determining the halting status of _each_ $N$-bit Turing machine.
 Thus, because there are infinitely many Turing machines, $Omega$ cannot be computably compressed.
-[GOOD TRANSITION]
+[GOOD TRANSITION.
+Maybe explain that this explains the theoretical reason for the diversityof research?]

 // TODO: emphasize that we switch from truth to INFORMATION TRANSER!